owallb/mason-auto-install.nvim/README.md

 ### Post-Install Hooks

-Post-install hooks can be either shell commands or Lua functions:
+Post-install hooks can be either shell commands or functions:

 #### Shell Commands
 - Must be arrays of strings (command + arguments)